-

 Ophelia opens up as a very “green” aromatic bitter.
 I get refreshing rosemary and lavender paired with bitter green coffee beans.
 There’s a tad bit of honey sweetness peeking through, like that from hay or dried chamomile buds; think mountain wildflowers that attract butterflies.
 This is all over a cooling, medicinal wormwood.
 It cools my sniffer.
 This is a very icy fragrance, but not completely aquatic.
 It reminds me of ice glazed over fresh sprouts and young grasses.
 There’s a greenness to the coolness.
 I also get the moss, but this moss isn’t dry.
 It’s damp and wet oakmoss, like a forest after a really heavy rain or in the PNW’s case, months and months of heavy rain.
 I love this earthy, wet mossy dry-down.
 Ophelia wears a long time, but very closely.

 Ophelia really isn’t a scent for me.
 I’m sensitive to bitter flavors and scents.
-“Cool” scents are still growing on me (I’m the “warm” oriental fragrance, dry woods lover).
+“Cool” scents are still growing on me (I’m the “warm” amber fragrance, dry woods lover).
 However, I do appreciate Ophelia.
 Ophelia smells just like being outdoors late winter/early spring.
 It really is like its inspiration and is unusual.
 This is nice in a world of copycat fragrances and play-it-safe blends.
 Ophelia strikes me as a very likable fragrance on a man, especially for those that like cool, fresh, aquatic scents.
 Ophelia would be unexpected.
-In my opinion, anything is better than mainstream masculine cool, fresh, aquatic scents
+In my opinion, anything is better than mainstream masculine cool, fresh, aquatic scents 😉

 Notes listed include rosemary, tincture of green coffee beans, oakmoss, ambergris, helichrysum, violet leaves, rose, kewda, honeysuckle, lavender, lilac tincture, wormwood, and blue chamomile.